Skip to main content

 Section 2 – Board Funding

-• Periodic commissions from the sales of goods and services to Alumni: including, but not limited to, Liberty Mutual Insurance, Herf-Jones, and Framing for Success.
+• Periodic commissions from the sales of goods and services to Alumni: including, but not limited to, Herf-Jones and Framing for Success

 Section 3 – Board Financial Records

-The Association shall keep financial records of all receipts and disbursements in accordance with University policy.
-A treasurer’s report shall be prepared prior to—and distributed at—each Board meeting, reflecting the financial operations for the fiscal year to date.
+The Association shall keep financial records of all receipts and disbursements in accordance with university policy.
+A financial report shall be prepared prior to—and distributed at—each Board meeting, reflecting the financial operations for the fiscal year to date.

 Article V - Alumni Chapters and Affiliates